 On the next day, we decided to discover Nice for a while: we went to the Promenade des Anglais and enjoyed the sunny weather while walking on the beach.

 Finding where to park near the beach wasn’t hard at all: there are plenty of underground parking lots and they even allow you to leave your car for free for 1 hour.

-The highway to St. Tropez has some pay tolls, so the total cost of going to St. Tropez is around 5.7 euros (maybe a bit more if you stay on the highway a bit longer).
-Because of some heavy traffic in different parts of the route, getting there took longer than expected: around 2 hours.
+The highway to St. Tropez has some pay tolls, so the total cost of going to St. Tropez from Nice is around 5.7 euros (maybe a bit more if you stay on the highway a bit longer).
+Because of some heavy traffic in different parts of the route, getting from Nice to St. Tropez took longer than expected: around 2 hours.
 But it was totally worth it.
 St. Tropez is a very cosy small Mediterranean town with plenty of seaside restaurants, expensive yachts in front of them and souvenir shops selling clothes white as pearl.

-Even though a lunch in St. Tropez is probably going to be quite expensive (around 60 euros for 2 people), you can always stay on a budget by ordering a buckwheat crêpe, stopping by an ice-cream cafe or some cake shop.
+Even though a lunch in St. Tropez is probably going to be quite expensive (around 60 euros for 2 people), you can always stay on a budget in Cote D’Azur (yes, that’s possible) by ordering a buckwheat crêpe, stopping by an ice-cream cafe or some cake shop.

 The most enjoyable activity in St. Tropez is walking around the town and enjoying it.
 Unfortunately, we haven’t been there in the evening to check out the nightlife, so I cannot tell you anything about famous posh lounges and bars in one of the most luxurious places in French Riviera.
 If you ask whether St. Tropez is worth visiting, I’d say YES right away.
 But if I had to choose between St. Tropez or Nice, I would probably choose to stay in Nice, as it’s closer to the airport and it’s definitely way easier to discover French Riviera in 3 days from Nice vs St. Tropez.